angelxuanchang/nlp-class/hw2.md

 to use the context words around the target word to find a better guess for the substitute word.

-### Incorporating Context Words
+### Using Context Based Similarity

-You should also augment the default solution to incorporate the context around the target word to find better substitute words.
-You can use the approach in the following, but do not use their contextual embeddings.
+You should also augment the default solution to use the context around the target word to find better substitute words.
+You can use the context-based similarity approaches in the following, but do not use their contextual embeddings.
 You must still only use the GloVe embeddings provided to you.

 > [A Simple Word Embedding Model for Lexical Substitution](https://www.aclweb.org/anthology/W15-1501/).
 Oren Melamud, Omer Levy, Ido Dagan.
 1st Workshop on Vector Space Modeling for NLP.
 2015.